Preet Kaur Gill MP - My Weekly Update - 6th March 2026

 Quinton Post office closure

 Quinton post office is set to close on Monday 23rd March due to the retirement of the current postmaster.
-I'm working with the post office to ensure we have sufficient provisions for post in Quinton.
+I'm working with the post office to ensure residents have sufficient provisions for a post office local to them.

 Have your say on Pride in Place funding for Woodgate and Bartley Green